finarly/Notes/Snowflake.md

     - Results are cached for 24hours and if underlying data has changed SF can detect and will therefore re-execute query
     - To maximise cache usage, ensure similar queries go to the same virtual warehouse
 - Use cluster keys to partition large tables: For tables that have very large data use cluster keys to improve query performance
+    SF maintains micro partitions for a table automatically and it most cases that is enough, but over time as table grows very large, and new data comes in this partitioning may not remain most optimal.
+Normally you would use those columns in cluster keys which are frequently used in WHERE clauses or are frequently used in JOINS or ORDER BY
+    - Clustering is not for all tables, generally large multi terabyte size will benefit
+    - Clustering can be used on:
+        - Single/multiple column in your clustering statement
+        - Expressions
+            - e.g. If your table has a transaction date but most of your queries uses MONTH

+## Time travel

+Access historical data by traveling back to a point in time up to 90 days.
+You can time travel for databases, schemas, and tables.

+## Failsafe

+A continuous data protection that is separate from time travel feature, that ensures data protection in event of failure.
+It provides a 7 day period during which historical data is recoverable by SF.
+The failsafe starts immediately after time travel ends, and the data can only be recovered by SF support.

+Table types:
+  - Permanent table: Default table type
+    - Time travel: up to 90
+      Failsafe: 7 days
+  - Temporary table: Pure temporary tables and only exist for lifetime of a session.
+They are not visible to other sessions and are removed immediately once session ends.
+    - Time travel: up to 1
+      Failsafe: 1 day
+  - Transient table: Sort of temp tables but they persist between sessions.
+They are designed to hold temp data that needs to be accessed across sessions e.g. ETL jobs (one ETL job writing to a table, and another job reading from that)
+    - Time travel: up to 1
+      Failsafe: 1 day

+## Zero Copy Cloning & Time Travel

+In most data warehouses, in order to copy you'll need to create the structure and then insert the data in it.
+SF has ZCC which creates a copy of db, schema, or table, but it doesn't replicate the data, it is a metadata operation where a snapshot of the original data is made available to the cloned project.
+The cloned object is independent and can be independently modified.

+A cloned object shares the original object's data until the data starts getting modified in either object.

+You can also clone a database, schema, or table while time traveling.